guozonghao96/BeyondBoundingBox/README.md

 ## Introduction
-The code includes training and inference procedures for **Beyond Bounding-Box: Convex-hull Feature Adaptation for Oriented and Densely Packed Object Detection**.
+The code includes training and inference procedures for **Beyond Bounding-Box: Convex-hull Feature Adaptation for Oriented and Densely Packed Object Detection**(CVPR2021).

 ## Installation
 Detection framework is based on the [MMDetection v1.1.0](https://github.com/open-mmlab/mmdetection/tree/v1.1.0).